-Delay of ~20mSec is required after the LOAD command, prior to sending any additional command.
+Delay of ~20mSec is required after a LOAD command, before sending any additional command.
 UVL and OVP level settings clamp sequence-programmed values.

-Loading an empty sequence results in error -286,"Data Load Empty".
+Loading an empty sequence results in error -286, "Data Load Empty".

-Loading a sequence while any sequence is running, results in error -284,"Program Currently Running".
+Loading a sequence while any sequence is running, results in error -284, "Program Currently Running".

-[PROGram]:STEP <DSC>
+[PROGram]:STEP < DSC >

 Function Determines if a trigger executes the whole sequence or a single step.

 AUTO - When triggered, it creates waveforms consecutively, until the whole

 sequence is over.

 ONCE - When triggered, it executes a single step.

 Parameters ONCE AUTO

 Query [PROGram]:STEP?

-Return <dstable <="" ts=""></dstable>
+Return <dsc> AUTO ONCE</dsc>